ollyoid/Truchet_Inkscape/README.md

 # Truchet Inkscape
-> An Incsape extension for easily making Truchet tile patterns
+> An extension for Inkscape to generate Truchet tile patterns

 ![img](img/usage.gif)